alikhon/alikhon/README.md

 # 💫 About Me:
-🔭 I’m currently working on LeadSherpa<br>👯 I’m looking to collaborate on Java frameworks<br>🤝 I’m looking for help with frontend frameworks<br>🌱 I’m currently learning Node.js, React<br>💬 Ask me about Java<br>⚡ Started from Basic and here we are
+🔭 I’m currently working on Loadsync<br>👯 I’m looking to collaborate on Java frameworks<br>🤝 I’m looking for help with frontend frameworks<br>🌱 I’m currently learning Node.js, React<br>💬 Ask me about Java<br>⚡ Started from Basic and here we are

 ## 🌐 Socials: